 Tirana, Albania (Approx.. $25/day)

 Tirana’s colorful buildings and lively café culture charm visitors.
 Albania is one of the cheapest countries in Europe, with generous hospitality and meals under $5.
 Museums and art galleries are very affordable.
-The city feels European without the euro prices.
-It deserves its rising reputation as one of the top inexpensive places to travel.

 Tip: Visit the local markets for unique crafts and budget souvenirs..